itfanr/ros2-wiki/About-Quality-of-Service-Settings.md

 Profiles allow developers to focus on their applications without worrying about every QoS setting possible.
 A QoS profile defines a set of policies that are expected to go well together for a particular use case.

-The curently-defined QoS profiles are:
+The currently-defined QoS profiles are:
 - Default QoS settings for publishers and subscribers

   In order to make the transition from ROS 1 to ROS 2, exercising a similar network behavior is desirable.